 Actionable Insights and the Big Picture

-We’ll review the major takeaways from the day (so that you have some to-do’s for the next day) and help you understand how to get the rest of the organization on board.
+We’ll review the major takeaways from the day and help you understand how to get the rest of the organization on board.
+We’ll even provide some to-dos if you plan to attend the Google Analytics 201 course.
 Things you’ll learn:

 - Sharing and communicating data with email, exports, dashboards, and shortcuts

-The Google Analytics 201 course assumes a basic familiarity with Google Analytics reports and metrics.
-It explores advanced analysis tools and additional types of reporting in Google Analytics that go beyond the basics.
+The Google Analytics 201 course assumes a basic familiarity with Google Analytics reports and metrics, including goals and/or Ecommerce.
+You should also understand the concept of campaign tagging and be able to identify different traffic types.
+You’ll explore advanced analysis tools and additional types of reporting in Google Analytics that go beyond the basics, from segments to Custom Reports.

 Conversions & Analytics Strategy

-- What other sources of data should we consider?
+- What are other sources of data or tools to use with Google Analytics

 Analysis: Putting it all together

 Learn to ask deep questions of your data in Google Analytics, combining data from multiple reports and across dimensions, and slicing and dicing your data to get just the details you want.
+You’ll also get a brief overview of using advanced features to better target your high-priority audiences.
 Things you’ll learn:

 - Using the secondary dimension and pivot view in reports